alessandropanzieri/GSS-Exprivia-project/README.md

 ### Virtual Machine configuration and starting

 After accessing the Virtual Machine for the first time, this one must be configured.
 Therefore, the time zone, language, location, keyboard and Host Name are set.
-The password for the root user is set and a non-root user is created.
+The password for the root user is set and a non-root user is created and added to the sudoers list.
 Finally, SSHD (Secure Shell Host Daemon) is configured to allow users to connect via SSH connection.

 ### SSH Connection and PuTTY remote access